pratikbutani/MultiSelectSpinner/README.md

 		// If you will set the limit, this button will not display automatically. multiSelectSpinnerWithSearch.setShowSelectAllButton(true);

+        //A text that will display in clear text button multiSelectSpinnerWithSearch.setClearText("Close & Clear");

 		// Removed second parameter, position.
 Its not required now..
 		// If you want to pass preselected items, you can do it while making listArray,
 		// pass true in setSelected of any item that you want to preselect